 Ceilings

-Repair category 1
+Repair category 2

-Notes Some localised plaster cracks may require cosmetic repair at the time of redecoration.
+Notes Localised areas of damp and cracked plaster may require future repair.

 Internal walls

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.

 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.